ShaneBonkowski/Shanes-Games-Webpage-Repo/Python-Utils/README.md

 ```

 ### 2. Pip install dependencies from requirements.txt if neccesary
-<b>This is not neccesary needed every time, but it's a good practice!</b>
+<b>This is not neccesarily needed every time, but it's a good practice since new dependencies are being added often!</b>
 ```bash
 pip install -r requirements.txt
 ```